haoyanbin918/Group-Contextualization/README.md

 ## Updates
 ### March 11, 2022
 * Release this V1 version (the version used in paper) to public.
+Complete codes and models will be released soon.

 ## Content